robhowe-A/WinHttpRequest/README.md

 1. Download the compression folder [here](https://github.com/robhowe-A/WinHttpRequest/releases/)
 2. Unzip the contents
 3. Double-click the executable
+4.(Possible instruction leaf) Dotnet 9 is required for >v2 of this application; starting the .exe may prompt for runtime download.
+Follow the download, confirm the download hash, and install.
-4. Tell windows the app is okay to run by clicking "Run anyway" (first, click more info to show the publisher.
+5.(Possible instruction leaf) Tell windows the app is okay to run by clicking "Run anyway" (first, click more info to show the publisher.
 Don't worry, I'm the developer and this happens because the publisher isn't known by your computer.)
-5. That's it!
+6. That's it!
 You now have the repository's application skipping the need to build and publish.

 <img src="HttpRequest_v1.9.1-alpha.png" width="35%">